A Generalized Approach to Relaxation Time of Magnetic Nanoparticles With Interactions: From Superparamagnetism to Glassy Dynamics: Abstract

 \section{Abstract}

-A novel theoretical expression for the relaxation time of magnetic nanoparticles with dipolar interactions is derived from Kramers' theory, extending the Boltzmann-Gibbs framework to incorporate Tsallis statistics.
-The model provides, for the first time, a unified description of magnetic relaxation from weakly to strongly interacting regimes, culminating in a spin-glass transition.
-It accounts for both the decrease and increase of the relaxation time with growing dipolar coupling, a long-standing problem in nanoparticle magnetism, as classical phenomenological models fail to elucidate this transition.
-This result also offers an innovative interpretation of the cut-off temperature, $T_{cut-off}$, as a spin glass transition under the Tsallis distribution framework within the context of Néel-Brown's relaxation theory, thereby contributing to ongoing scientific discussions regarding this phenomenon.
+A novel theoretical expression for the relaxation time of magnetic nanoparticles with dipolar interactions is derived from Kramers’ theory, extending the Boltzmann–Gibbs framework to incorporate Tsallis statistics.
+The model provides a unified description of magnetic relaxation from weakly to strongly interacting regimes.
+It accounts for both the decrease and the increase of the relaxation time with increasing dipolar coupling, addressing a long-standing problem in nanoparticle magnetism that cannot be consistently described by classical phenomenological models.
+This result also offers an innovative interpretation of the cut-off condition inherent to the Tsallis distribution in terms of a cut-off temperature, $T_{cut-off}$, which naturally characterizes the onset of glassy freezing dynamics and provides an alternative interpretation of experimental relaxation data within a non-extensive statistical framework.

 \keywords{Relaxation Time, Néel-Brown, Spin-Glass, Superstatistics, Tsallis distribution, magnetic nanoparticles, interaction}